Vikashkmrag/ANPR-Detection/README.md

      style="float: center; margin-top: 10px;" />

 ## DataSet:
-	Found that only one number plate is annotate in case image containing more than 1 number plate.
+	Found that only one number plate is annotated in case image containing more than 1 number plate.
 	Use Augmentation such as shear, flip, rotate, hsv to create five times data as given.

 ## Training: